 The best exercises for healthy bones are strength-building and weight-bearing exercises, such as:

 - Lifting weights.

-- Maintain a healthy weight is particularly important if Paget’s has led to arthritis of the weight-bearing joints, such as the hip or knee.
-Excess weight can mean more stress—and pain—for affected joints.
+- Maintain a healthy weight, which is particularly important if Paget’s disease has led to arthritis of the weight-bearing joints, such as the hip or knee.
+Excess weight can mean more stress – and pain – for affected joints.

 - Prevent falls by:

-- Checking your home for dangers like loose rugs and poor lighting.
+- Checking your home for dangers such as loose rugs and poor lighting.